What camera system do you use?

 DSLR’s definitely have changed the game.
 I remember my Father giving me his first Minolta SLR when I was 15 or 16 years old.
 It was hard for me back then to afford film and processing.
 I spent time in my high school dark room and did all of my own processing.
 It was not convenient like digital is today.

-Making a career out of photography is difficult.
+Making a career out of photography is challenging.
 Can it be done – yes!
-Am I doing it – no. While I romanticize the thoughts of one day making a full time living at photography, my current employment pays the mortgage.
-One thing certain with the advancements in technology, it has become more affordable to own a camera.
+Am I doing it – no. One thing certain with the advancements in technology, it has become more affordable to own a camera.
 Photography is more accessible and the passion continues to grow.
 The full time pros that have been shooting since film have adapted to the digital revolution and accepted the changes it has brought to the industry, or have moved on.
 The way I look at it, the only way to make money is to set yourself a part and develop a unique style.
 Doing so will result in more opportunities and income.